Singapore Eats: Michelin Food Hunt @ Hong Lim Food Centre (芳林熟食中心)

 The curry chicken noodle is available in 3 sizes: small ($4.50) with chicken cuts, medium ($5.50) with chicken wing and large ($6.50) with drumstick.
 The broth is non-spicy (chilli added separately) and delicious.
 Even the chicken cuts are tender too.

-When the lady owner of Ji Ji Wanton Noodle Specialist put the bowl of wanton (meat dumpling) noodle on my tray, my jaw dropped.
-It was the first time I had such generous amount of barbecue pork and slices of mushroom in a wanton noodle.
-Apart from the meat dumplings in soup, there are fried ones too.
+When the lady owner of Ji Ji Noodle House put the bowl of wanton (meat dumpling) noodle on my tray, my jaw dropped.
+It was the first time I had such generous amount of barbecue pork and slices of mushroom in a regular bowl of wanton noodle.
+Apart from meat dumplings in soup, there are fried ones too.
 The noodles are covered in their homemade sauce, which is so much nicer than other sauces that use light soy sauce or tomato sauce.

-Apart from wanton noodle, they also serve other noodle types such as prawn dumplings noodle, chicken cutlet noodle, and also chicken feet noodle (yum yum).
+Aside from the char siew wanton noodle, Ji Ji Noodle House also serves dumplings noodle, chicken cutlet noodle, curry chicken cutlet noodle, shredded chicken Ipoh hor fun, etc, and also braised chicken feet noodle (yum yum).

 5. Hokkien Street Bak Kut Teh (福建街肉骨茶)